Important Dates for 2023 – 2024

 - Letters of Recommendation – Two letters from professors discussing your academic abilities (professional references are acceptable from non-traditional candidates)

-- Latter-day Saint applicants must have an endorsement from both their current bishop and stake president
+- Latter-day Saint applicants must have an endorsement from both their current bishop and a member of their stake presidency.

 - International students may need to submit official IELTS, TOEFL, or English3 scores in order to be considered for admission